Skip Breadcrumb Links

 If you would like to learn more about issues facing Indigenous peoples today, from an Indigenous perspective, this free online course explores these issues from a historical and critical perspective highlighting national and local Indigenous-settler relations.

 Indigenous peoples have inhabited Canada since "time immemorial", which is a period of the very distant past that is not defined by strict historical dates.
 Indigenous peoples had their own social, political, cultural, and economic systems in place long before Europeans began arriving on the shores of North America.

-The consequences of colonization continue to be devastating for Turtle Island’s peoples.
+The consequences of colonization continue to be devastating for Indigenous people and their territories.
 Violence, forced displacement, forced starvation, and diseases carried by European settlers resulted in mass death, and even the disappearance of entire nations.

 Colonization also meant that traditional ways of life were forever altered.
 Colonial policies, segregation, loss of land, and unequal access to public resources have had enduring and devastating impacts on the health and well-being of Indigenous peoples.

 Resilience and resistance continue to be a foundation of Indigenous cultural identity.
 Indigenous peoples in Canada were never passive in the face of colonization.
 They continue to resist and challenge the policies that threaten their lives, land, and communities.